BNZ KIWISAVER SCHEME

-The Conservative Fund invests primarily in income assets which have lower levels of risks and returns.
-It has a small allocation to growth assets which have higher risks and returns.
-It aims to achieve relatively stable returns over the medium term.
+The Moderate Fund invests mostly in income assets which have lower levels of risks and returns.
+It also has a sizeable allocation to growth assets which have higher risks and returns.
+It aims to achieve moderate returns over the medium term.

 All the averages you see are for this same type of fund, so you’re comparing apples with apples.

 Membership fees per year

 Here you’ll find the total breakdown of the combined fees.
 These don’t include other fees such as for switching or withdrawing.

 + Total fund fees